lvgl/lvgl/docs/porting/disp.rst

 Basic setup
 ***********

-Draw buffer(s) are simple array(s) that LVGL uses to render the screen’s content.
+Draw buffer(s) are simple array(s) that LVGL uses to render the screen's content.
 Once rendering is ready the content of the draw buffer is sent to the display using the ``flush_cb`` function.